 - This chart shows the total number of claims for damages made by reporting quarter.
 It includes non-threshold claims with whole person impairment (WPI) less than or equal to 10 percent, WPI greater than 10 percent, claims with an undetermined WPI, as well as 'other' damages claims which are either at fault or not at-fault threshold - Overall, the number of claims for damages shows an upward trend.
-This reflects the long tail nature of damages claims and the emergence of experience in the 2017 Scheme - There is expected to be a temporary increase in the number of claims reported each quarter due to the removal of the 20-month waiting period before a damages claim with WPI <=10% can be lodged as part of the 2022 Motor Accident Injuries Amendment Act.
+This reflects the long tail nature of damages claims and the emergence of experience in the 2017 Scheme - There is expected to be a temporary increase in the number of claims reported each quarter due to the removal of the 20-month damages lodgement waiting period following the commencement of the 2022 Motor Accident Injuries Amendment Act.
 This came into effect on 28 November 2022 and has caused a material volume of existing claims to become newly eligible to lodge.
 All things being equal, it is expected this impact will subside, and the number of reported damages claims will stabilise at a higher range than previous experience, though possibly lower than the 2023Q1 reporting quarter.
-This will be monitored in future quarters - In reporting quarters 2021Q3 to 2022Q2, the number of claims lodged for damages decreased to between 700 730 claims per quarter, which may be attributed to the COVID-19 lockdown and reporting delays for quarters beyond the COVID-19 lockdown period - > The number of claims for damages has increased steadily since 2022Q2 to around 1000 claims in reporting quarter 2023Q1 - The timing of claim lodgements appears to be volatile due to interaction between different accident years, all at different development stages.
+This will be monitored in future quarters - In reporting quarters 2021Q3 to 2022Q2, the number of claims lodged for damages decreased to between 700 730 claims per quarter, which may be attributed to the COVID-19 lockdown and reporting delays for quarters beyond the COVID-19 lockdown period - The number of claims for damages has increased steadily since 2022Q2 to slightly less 1,000 claims in reporting quarter 2023Q2 - The timing of claim lodgements appears to be volatile due to interaction between different accident years, all at different development stages.

-Claim numbers All claims - accident guarter basis
+Claim numbers All claims - accident quarter basis